-- The school employs qualified and experienced teachers to teach children individually and in small groups, working on focus targets to boost attainment. - Funding for emotional support and building confidence and self-esteem through counselling and play therapy (Talk Space). - Funding for enrichment activities.
+- The school employs qualified and experienced teachers to teach children individually and in small groups, working on focus targets to boost attainment. - Funding for emotional support and building confidence and self-esteem through Drawing and Talking and play therapy. - Funding for enrichment activities.
 For example; after-school clubs, subsidised trips for individual children.
 Our school values life experiences and our staff and parents appreciate how much the children gain from extra-curricular activities etc. - Additional individual or small group tuition programmes tailored individually for those children who need a boost to their learning, eg small group reading, writing or maths tuition. - TA support for 1:1 work or small groups in maths and literacy.